core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 be enabled by default.
 This document defines the TLS binding, but alternative solutions at different layers in the protocol stack MAY be used to protect CoAP over TCP when appropriate.
-Note that there is ongoing work to support a data object-based security model that is independent of transport (see {{-oscoap}}).
+Note that there is ongoing work to support a data object-based security model for CoAP that is independent of transport (see {{-oscoap}}).

 ## TLS binding for CoAP over TCP

 The TLS usage guidance in {{RFC7925}} applies.

-During the provisioning phase, a CoAP device is provided with the security information that it needs, including keying materials and access control lists.
+During the provisioning phase, a CoAP device is provided with the security information that it needs, including keying materials, access control lists, and authorization servers.
 At the end of the provisioning phase, the device will be in one of four security modes with the following information for the given mode.
-The "NoSec" and "RawPublicKey" modes are mandatory to implement.
+The "NoSec" mode in mandatory-to-implement for the TLS binding.
+The remaining mandatory-to-implement mode depends on the credential type used with the device.
+"PreSharedKey", "RawPublicKey", or "Certificate" is mandatory-to-implement for the TLS binding.

 NoSec: